SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Conclusion

 \section{Conclusion}

-In this paper, we introduce the smoothing patterns into the NAD task.
-We identify differences in the smoothing patterns between anomalous and normal nodes, and further demonstrate the observation through comprehensive experiments and theoretical analysis.
+In this paper, we introduce the individual and neighborhood smoothing patterns into the NAD task.
+We identify differences in the smoothing patterns between anomalous and normal nodes and further demonstrate the observation through comprehensive experiments and theoretical analysis.
 The combination of four components in SmoothGNN enables the model to capture information from both the spectral space and smoothing patterns, providing comprehensive perspectives for NAD tasks.
-Extensive experiments demonstrate that SmoothGNN consistently outperforms other SOTA competitors by a significant margin in terms of performance and running time, thus highlighting the effectiveness and efficiency of leveraging smoothing patterns in the NAD area.
+Extensive experiments demonstrate that SmoothGNN consistently outperforms state-of-the-art competitors by a significant margin in terms of performance and running time, thus highlighting the effectiveness and efficiency of leveraging smoothing patterns in the NAD area.